wikankun/tutorial-git/README.md

 ## Global and Local Git Config

 This is the first line.
+And second sentence.

+Changes by dev 2.